Transform Your Space: 20 Best Air-Purifying Plants for You!

 Sunlight: Pothos like bright but indirect light, especially the variegation, needs light to maintain variegation.
 Direct light can burn the leaves.

 Watering: Pothos like their soil to dry out completely between watering.
-If the soil is kept moist continuously, then the plant can suffer from root rot.
+If the soil is kept continuously moist, the plant can suffer from root rot.
 Water when the leaves droop, indicating that they need water.

 Fertilizer: Pothos are light feeders.
 Feed them with light fertilizer in the growing season.
 Dilute the fertilizer and feed in the early spring and end of the growing season.